Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific

 Although the benzene molecule is dangerous, slightly altered forms of the molecule form part of many larger and generally harmless molecules, including aspirin.
 Benzoic acid and the various types of benzoates contain the benzene ring but have different atoms attached to one place on the ring.
 The change in structure removes the toxicity of benzene.

 Most people don't need to worry about benzoic acid and benzoates in food, drinks, and other sources, since the chemicals are usually present in small amounts.
 In addition, most people aren't exposed to high levels of benzene.

-However, some people do need to be concerned about benzoic acid and sodium benzoate and should reduce their exposure to both substances.
+Some people do need to be concerned about benzoic acid and sodium benzoate, however, and should reduce their exposure to both substances.
 It's also advisable for everyone to avoid exposure to benzene as much as possible.
 We should all be aware of the potential dangers of these three structurally related chemicals.